 Housing Options

-Whether you live in one of our downtown residence halls, enjoy a taste of apartment life in one of Boston’s distinctive neighborhoods, or commute to your classes from out of town, you’ll get to experience college life in a dynamic, world-class city.
+Whether you live in one of our downtown residence halls, enjoy a taste of apartment life in one of Boston’s distinctive neighborhoods, or commute to your classes from out of town, you’ll experience college life in our world-class city.

 University-sponsored Housing

-Make your enrollment and housing deposit by the May 1 deadline to be considered for University-sponsored housing.
-Our residence halls are in the center of the action, steps from the public transit, shopping, restaurants, theatres, and cultural attractions that make city life so exhilarating.
+Make your enrollment and housing deposit by June 1* to secure your spot in University-sponsored housing.
+Our residence halls are in the heart of Boston, steps from shopping, restaurants, theatres, and cultural attractions that make city life so exciting.
+They’re also close to public transportation routes that will take you farther afield.

 Room styles include: